 There are two main subspecies of the tea plant: the large-leaf tea tree (Camellia sinensis var. assamica) and the small leaf tea bush (Camellia sinensis var. sinensis).
 From those, China has developed over 200 improved tea cultivars,1 and over 120 of those are nationally registered.
 There are more registered at the provincial level and doubtless many other unofficial cultivars and wild varieties in existence.

-However, quntizhong forms a unique category of tea cultivar.
+However, quntizhong form a unique category of tea cultivar.
 These highly diverse varieties of tea plants possess strong historic ties to localized regions.
 They have been cultivated in their places of origin for a long time, often by the same families across generations.
 Furthermore, they are often integral to the specific stylistic tea-making traditions of teas like Longjing (Dragonwell), Guzhu Zisun (Purple Bamboo Shoot), and Biluochun.
 Although the demand for these rare high-end teas has created a market for imitations, the distinctive character of their original cultivar quntizhong bushes makes them quite a challenge to recreate with any other cultivar.
 The specific example of Biluochun illustrates this close relationship between tea bush and tea making.

 Where Does the Real Biluochun Come From?